emtee40/fdroid-wiki/HOWTO:-diff-&-fix-APKs-for-Reproducible-Builds.md

 $ unzip -q -d y fdroiddata-ci.apk
 ```

+## Make sure the same commit and build method/options are used

+**NB: first of all: please ensure the same commit is used for both builds.**

+Second: try to avoid differences in build method/options that may affect
+reproducibility.

+Usually, it's fine for upstream to build using Android Studio (instead of
+invoking `gradle` directly as during F-Droid or CI builds), but this *can* cause
+differences.
+But use of `bundletool` and AABs (instead of APKs) will almost
+certainly not work with reproducible builds.

+NB: if you're certain you're building from the same commit but still seeing
+differences in `AndroidManifest.xml`, `res/*.xml`, or `resources.arsc`, it's
+likely something is different about the build method, options, and/or
+configuration, which should be addressed before trying to fix other issues.

 ## ZIP ordering differences

 Solution (upstream): either build using the CLI (not Android Studio) or use